hortonworks-spark/shc/README.md

-# Spark-HBase Connector
+# Apache Spark - Apache HBase Connector

-Spark-HBase Connector is a library to support Spark accessing HBase table as external data source or sink.
+The [Apache Spark](https://spark.apache.org/) - [Apache HBase](https://hbase.apache.org/) Connector is a library to support Spark accessing HBase table as external data source or sink.
 With it, user can operate HBase with Spark-SQL on data frame level.

 With the data frame support, the lib leverages all the optimization techniques in catalyst, and achieves data locality, partition pruning, predicate pushdown, Scanning and BulkGet, etc.